adeptex/whispers/README.md

 ## Config

 There are several configuration options available in Whispers.
-It’s possible to include/exclude results based on file path, key, or value.
-File path specifications are interpreted as globs.
-Keys and values accept regular expressions and several other parameters.
-There is a default configuration file built-in that will be used if you don't provide a custom one.
+It’s possible to include and exclude results based on file path, keys, values, individual or grouped rules, and severity levels.
+There is a [default configuration file](whispers/config.yml) that will be used if you don't specify a custom one.

+Note: all keys and static values are always included, and then filtered out based on config and [rules](whispers/rules).

+* File path specifications are interpreted as globs.
+* Keys and values accept regular expressions and [several other parameters](whispers/models/appconfig.py).

 ### Simple examples